Discuss returning to driving with your doctor or consultant and be guided by their advice.

 Disability of your arms or legs after a stroke may not necessarily prevent you from driving.
 You may be able to overcome driving difficulties by using a vehicle with automatic transmission, with a modified accelerator, brake and/or modified steering; modifications to indicators, wipers, horn and headlamp dip/flash may also be required.
 A driving assessment and tuition are advised if any of these are required.

-If there are any restrictions on the types of vehicle you can drive (e.g. if automatic transmission is required) or if any modified controls are necessary, these must be declared to DVLA and shown on your driving licence.
+If there are any restrictions on the types of vehicle you can drive (e.g. if automatic transmission is required) or if any modified controls are necessary, these must be declared to DVLA and they will then be added as restriction codes on your driving licence.

-Further advice regarding vehicle modifications and driving assessment/tuition can be provided by Driving Mobility at www.drivingmobility.org.uk / 0800 559 3636.
+Further advice regarding vehicle modifications and driving assessment/tuition can be provided by your local Driving Mobility Assessment Centre / 0800 559 3636.

 In the interest of road safety you must be sure that you can safely control a motor vehicle at all times.